MagaliDrumare/How-to-make-data-preparation-with-Tableau-Prep-/README.md

 -My first few months with Tableau Prep: What I learned and loved
 * https://www.tableau.com/about/blog/2018/4/my-first-few-months-tableau-prep-what-i-learned-and-loved-85254#0PL4iSM8Ed0CdBZK.99

-# Tableau Prep Use Case (Flow in the code section)
+# Tableau Prep Use Case : Gender Pay Gap.tflx in the code section
 -Tableau Prep Use Case by Vizbiz : Split, Pivoting and Union with Tableau Prep
 * https://www.vizwiz.com/2018/06/split-pivoting-union.html?m=1